SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 * Capital lease: Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
 (A capital lease is sometimes referred to as a finance lease or sales lease.)
 * Operating lease: This is the lower cost option.
 At the end of the agreement you'll have the option to return the equipment, extend the lease, or lease new equipment.

-Below are some typical industries we serve and types of equipment requests we process.
+Below are some typical industries we serve and common types of equipment requests we process.
+(This is not an exhaustive list.)

+Exclusions: anything that "shoots, flies, or floats."

 ### Construction